girardinsamuel/cookiecutter-masonite-package/README.md

 ## Quickstart

-Install the latest Cookiecutter if you haven't installed it yet (this requires Cookiecutter 1.5.0 or higher:
+Install the latest Cookiecutter if you haven't installed it yet (this requires Cookiecutter 1.5.0 or higher):

 ```bash
 pip install -U cookiecutter